Set-Theoretically Perfect Ideals and Residual Intersections: Residual Intersections

 Now, we show that $I$ admits $3$-residual intersections.
 Indeed any almost complete intersection generated by $r$ elements admits an $r$-residual intersection.
 To see this, we may reduce by a regular sequence $a_{1},\ldots, a_{r-1}$ inside $I$ and suppose that $I$ is a principal ideal say $I=(f)$.
 Then $\dim(R)\geq 1$.
 Let $m$ be an element of the maximal ideal that does not belong to the minimal primes of $R$.
 Setting $a_{0}=mf$, we have $(m)\subseteq ((a_{0}):I)$.
 Hence $\Ht((a_{0}):I)\geq 1$.
 Lifting to the original ring, we have $\Ht((a_{0},a_{1},\ldots,a_{r-1}):I)\geq r$.
 Moreover $(a_{0},a_{1},\ldots,a_{r-1})\neq I$, because $a_{0}$ is not a minimal generator of $I$ and $\mu(I)=r$.

 We saw in \autoref{Ex2}(ii) that, moreover, $I$ is not $3$-minimally generated ideal from height $3$.
-Hence to study $3$-reisudal intersections of $I$, we can apply \autoref{residualsliding} but not \autoref{residual1}.
+Hence to study $3$-residual intersections of $I$, we can apply \autoref{residualsliding} but not \autoref{residual1}.
 Accordingly, any $3$-residual intersection of $I$ admits a free approach.
-Computation by Macaulay2 shows that, in this example, a general $3$-reisdual intersection of $I$ is of finite projective dimension $3$ and hence $\depth(R/J)=0$. \end{Example} \autoref{Examle4} is a case where one can use \autoref{residual1} but not \autoref{residualsliding} .
+Computation by Macaulay2 shows that, in this example, a general $3$-residual intersection of $I$ is of finite projective dimension $3$ and hence $\depth(R/J)=0$. \end{Example} \autoref{Examle4} is a case where one can use \autoref{residual1} but not \autoref{residualsliding} .